yuanqing/single-page-markdown-website/README.md

 ## Tips

-### Embedding files
+### Including files

-Use the following syntax to embed the contents of a local file `foo.md` in your Markdown:
+Use the following syntax to include the entire contents of a local file `foo.md` in your Markdown:

 ```